 - Touhy Ave to Devon Ave: The City of Park Ridge has been awarded $2 million in Illinois Transportation Enhancement Program (ITEP) and other state funds for 100% of the estimated cost of trail improvements, including standardizing the width and texture of the trail, moving the mid-block crossing at Touhy Ave to the signaled intersection at Talcott Rd, and creating an at-grade crossing at the signaled intersection at Devon Ave and Dee Rd (eliminating the Devon Ave underpass).

 - Devon Ave to Bryn Mawr Ave: The Village of Rosemont has been awarded $1.6 million in ITEP and other state funds for 100% of the cost of reconstructing trail segments and improving crossings at Higgins Rd and Dee Rd.
-Phase 2 engineering is in process and construction could break ground by early fall 2022.

 - Bryn Mawr Ave to Lawrence Ave: The Forest Preserves has invested roughly $600,000 in local motor fuel tax (MFT) dollars for phase 2 engineering and was awarded $7.9 million in Congestion Mitigation Air Quality (CMAQ) and Transportation Alternatives Program (TAP) funds, accounting for 80% of the funding for phase 3 construction.
-Construction started in October 2022 and is expected to be completed by September 2023.

 - Lawrence Ave to Irving Park Rd: The Forest Preserves’ CMAQ grant award (see above) also includes $3.5 million for construction and phase 3 engineering to relocate this trail segment away from the river and out of the floodplain.
 As of January 2022, phase 2 engineering is in process with ITEP grant funds awarded to the Village of Schiller Park with 10% local match from the Forest Preserves.
 Forest Preserves local match funds for this segment and Bryn Mawr to Lawrence are motor fuel tax funds provided through an agreement with the Cook County Department of Transportation & Highways.